You’re trying to conceive and ovulation week is approaching… fast!

 Get It From Food- The best ovulation foods that are high in B Vitamins are egg yolks, dark leafy greens, legumes, whole grains, and seeds such as sunflower, hemp and sesame.
 Make sure to soak or sprout them before cooking so they’re easier to digest.

 Zinc supports progesterone production which essential during ovulation and throughout pregnancy.
 This mineral also assists cell division, so be sure to include a lot of foods rich in zinc post-ovulation as well.

 Get It From Food- The truth is that vegetarian sources of zinc are not as easily absorbed by the body as animal-based sources.
 If you eat meat we recommend that you get zinc from high-quality grass fed meats like beef and lamb.
-There is a high concentration of zinc in liver so try our easy pan fried liver and caramelized onion recipe or make a chicken liver pate to spread on toast or crackers.
+There is a high concentration of zinc in liver so try pan fried liver and caramelized onions or make a chicken liver pate to spread on toast or crackers.
 The best vegan forms of zinc are pumpkin seeds and seaweeds.

 Fat Soluble Vitamins- Vitamins A, K and D are important for fertility because they support progesterone production.
 Internationally, traditional cultures prize foods unique to their region that are high in these very nutrients.
 Women in their fertile years, pregnant mothers and children would be encouraged to include foods high in Vitamin A, K and D in their diet.
 Why?
 Because these foods were known to boost fertility!

 Get It From Food- Grass-fed organic butter or ghee, Gouda cheese, organic cream, liver, organ meats, muscles, and cod liver oil all have these powerful nutrients.